axelarnetwork/axelar-amplifier/doc/src/contracts/connection_router.md

 sequenceDiagram
 autonumber
-participant External Gateway A box LightYellow Axelar participant Gateway A participant Connection Router participant Gateway B end participant External Gateway B
+participant External Gateway A participant Relayer A box LightYellow Axelar participant Gateway A participant Connection Router participant Gateway B participant Multisig Prover end participant Relayer B participant External Gateway B

-External Gateway A->>+Gateway A:
+External Gateway A->>+Relayer A: event emitted
+Relayer A->>+Gateway A: gateway::ExecuteMsg::RouteMessages
-Gateway A->>+Connection Router: ExecuteMsg::RouteMessages
+Gateway A->>+Connection Router: connection_router::ExecuteMsg::RouteMessages
-Connection Router->>+Gateway B: ExecuteMsg::RouteMessages
+Connection Router->>+Gateway B: gateway::ExecuteMsg::RouteMessages
+Gateway B-->>-Connection Router: GatewayEvent::MessageRouted
+Connection Router-->>-Gateway A: connection_router::MessageRouted
+Gateway A-->>-Relayer A: GatewayEvent::MessageRouted
+Multisig Prover->>+Relayer B: constructs proof
-Gateway B->>+External Gateway B:
+Relayer B->>+External Gateway B:
 ```

-1. The External Gateway sends an incoming message to Gateway
+1. The External Gateway emits an event that is picked up by the Relayer.
+2. Relayer relays the event to the Gateway as a message.
-2. Gateway receives the incoming messages, verifies the messages, and then passes the messages to the Connection Router to route them to the destination Gateway.
+3. Gateway receives the incoming messages, verifies the messages, and then passes the messages to the Connection Router.
-3. The Connection Router sends outgoing messages to the destination Gateways.
+4. Connection Router sends outgoing messages to the destination Gateway.
+5. The destination Gateway emits event MessageRouted
+6. Connection Router emits event MessageRouted.
+7. Gateway emits event MessageRouted
+8. The Multisig Prover takes the messages stored in the destination Gateway and constructs a proof.
-4. The destination Gateway emits a MessageRouted event, and the message goes to the destination's External Gateway
+9. The Relayer sends the proof to the destination's External Gateway.